Flood Control & Recreation

 Touring the newly completed Chalkrock Lake (1986) are the landowners (left to right: Virgil Schmidt, Harold Schaefer, John Mueller, Vern Zavadil, and Stanley Schmidt) who donated land for its development.

-Construction of Chalkrock Dam was made possible by landowners who donated property for development of the area.
-Stanley Schmidt, John Mueller, Vern Zavadil and Harold Schaefer (see photo above) donated ground for development of Chalkrock.
-The Lewis & Clark NRD sponsored the project along with the Cedar County Commissioners who provided funding for 25% of the cost.
-Grants from the Nebraska Department of Natural Resources (NDNR) Resources Development Fund provided funds for 75% of the project.
+The construction of the Chalkrock Dam was made possible by landowners who donated property for development of the area.
+Stanley Schmidt, John Mueller, Vern Zavadil and Harold Schaefer (see photo above) donated ground for the development of Chalkrock.
+The Lewis & Clark Natural Resources District sponsored the project along with the Cedar County Commissioners, who provided funding for 25% of the cost.
+Grants from the Nebraska Department of Natural Resources (NeDNR) Resources Development Fund provided funds for 75% of the project.
 Total project cost was $503,438.
 Annual benefits to protected county roads, farmland, and public use are approximately $14,400 per year.

+The structure provided significant protection to the downstream county road and downstream landowners when the March 2019 Bomb Cyclone impacted the area.
+The emergency spillway of the structure fuctioned as designed and diverted large amounts of water that exceeded the capacity of the primary spillway.
 The project was designed and engineered by the Natural Resources Conservation Service (NRCS).
 It is operated and maintained by the Nebraska Game & Parks Commission as a Wildlife Management Area.
 The Chalkrock WMA is open to boating, hunting, and fishing.
 Hunting game includes deer, pheasants, and waterfowl.
-Fish stocked include Largemouth Bass, Bluegill and Channel Catfish.
+Fish stocked include Largemouth Bass, Bluegill, and Channel Catfish.

 Chalkrock WMA is located 1 ½ miles east of Highway 81 on 895 Road https://www.nrdnet.org/rec-area/chalkrock-wma